Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: LEARNING TO MAP

-\myparagraph{Inductive agent biases} Our contribution is independent of the actual inductive biases used for agents.
-We therefore explored different baseline agents with different architectures, as selected in~\cite{DBLP:conf/nips/WaniPJCS20}.
-The considered agents share a common base shown in Fig.~\ref{fig:architecture}, which extracts information from the current RGB-D observation.
-Variants also keep a global map that is first transformed into an egocentric representation centered around the agent's position, and possibly embeddings of the target object class and the previous actions.
-The vector representations are concatenated and fed to a GRU~\cite{cho-etal-2014-learning} unit that integrates temporal information, and whose output serves as input to an actor and a critic heads.
-These two modules respectively predict a distribution $\pi_{\theta}(a_t \mid s_t)$ over actions $a_t$ conditioned on the current state $s_t$ and the state-value function $V^{\pi_{\theta}}(s_t)=\mathbb{E}_{a_t \sim \pi_{\theta}}\left[\sum_{t'=t}^{T} \gamma^{t'} R_{t'} \mid S_{t}=s_t\right]$, i.e.~expected cumulative reward starting in the current state $s_t$ and following policy $\pi_{\theta}$.
-The Actor-Critic algorithm is a baseline RL approach~\cite{sutton2018reinforcement}.
-We consider different variants which have been explored in ~\cite{DBLP:conf/nips/WaniPJCS20}, but which have been introduced in prior work (numbers \ding{192}\ding{193}\ding{194}\ding{195} correspond to choices in Figure \ref{fig:architecture}):
+Our contribution is independent of the actual implementation choices in agents solving the \textit{Multi-ON} task as we rather target an improvement of the learning objective.
+We therefore explored several neural baselines with different architectures, as selected in~\cite{DBLP:conf/nips/WaniPJCS20}.
+The considered agents share a common base shown in Figure~\ref{fig:architecture}, which extracts information from the current RGB-D observation of the robot with a convolutional neural network (CNN) $f_o$, and computes embeddings of the target object class and the previous action taken by the agent.
+Differences between the considered baselines is in their representation of the environment.
+The simplest recurrent baseline \textit{NoMap} does not construct a map of its environment. \textit{OracleMap} and \textit{OracleEgoMap} baselines do not build a global map, but rather have access to oracle global maps of the environment containing channels for occupancy information and location of goal objects.
+Finally, \textit{ProjNeuralMap} builds a map of the environment in real time, associating feature vectors from $f_o$ with discrete cells in the spatial 2D representation using projective geometry.
+In variants that keep a global map, i.e. all except \textit{NoMap}, it is first transformed into an egocentric representation centered around the agent's position (explained further below).
+A vector representation of the map is then extracted using another CNN $f_m$.
+Such operation can be considered as a global read of the map.
+The vector representations are concatenated and fed to a GRU~\cite{cho-etal-2014-learning} unit that integrates temporal information, and whose output serves as input to an actor and a critic heads, that respectively output a distribution over the set of actions to take and an estimation of the value of the state the agent is currently in.
+All agents are trained with the same RL algorithm (and same training hyper-parameter values) detailed in subsection~\ref{rl_training}, as well as the actor-critic formulation.